 Electricity.
 It’s something we use every day, but it’s always been one of those mysteries of the world to me.
 Volts, watts, hertz/frequency and many other terms all seem like they’re from a foreign language.
 Sure, I took physics in high school and can barely remember diagramming out various circuits and doing some calculations, but that was about the extent of my knowledge.
 Until recently…

 One of our biggest challenges on Starry Horizons is preparing the boat to be a world traveler.
-On past travels to Europe, being prepared meant buying a few adaptors so you could still plug in your phone and laptop.
+On past travels, being prepared meant buying a few adaptors so you could still plug in your phone and laptop.
 But things are never that simple on boats.
 Not by a longshot.
 Here, as briefly and clearly as I can put it, is the challenge we face.

 Electricity throughout the world is generally set up using two different power systems, a 110v(volt)/60hz (hertz) system which is common in North America/parts of South America and what is used in the United States, and a 220v/50hz system which is fairly common throughout the rest of the world.